Wrongful Termination Lawyer

 - Leisure and Hospitality

 - Education, such as schools, universities, and colleges

 - Professional Services Industries

-The lawyers at Miracle Mile Law Group are trained in identifying whether an employee has been wrongfully terminated.
-If you believe you have been fired illegally, contact a Los Angeles wrongful termination attorney today.
+If you believe you have been fired illegally, contact a Los Angeles wrongful termination lawyer today.
 Having a lawyer by your side when trying to prove that you have been wrongfully terminated is essential.
-The lawyers here at Miracle Mile Law Group know what to look for when going up against your employer.
-These cases are very time sensitive so give us a call at (888) 244-0706 or contact us online for a FREE case evaluation.
+Give us a call at (888) 244-0706 or contact us online for a FREE case evaluation.
 Remember, we do not take a single dollar unless WE WIN!